 :this sets some info about the project, for example, it causes %APP_NAME% to hold our main directory name call app_info_setup.bat rmdir ..\%APP_NAME%Temp%1 /S /Q echo Cloning %APP_NAME% to temp dir %APP_NAME%Temp%1... mkdir ..\%APP_NAME%Temp%1 xcopy . ..\%APP_NAME%Temp%1\ /E /F /Y /EXCLUDE:%cd%\CloneExclusionList.txt

 Note: You may wonder why I’m being repetitive and using “Temp” everywhere instead of including it in a variable.
-It’s because you NEVER, NEVER use things like rmdir with a variable if you can help it, because at some point, that variable is going to be set incorrectly.
+It’s because you NEVER, NEVER use things like rmdir with only a variable if you can help it, because at some point, that variable is going to be set incorrectly.
 It might be .. or / or something and you’ll delete your whole hard drive.
 Safety first.

 Another note: %cd% is a DOS trick to get the current full directory